 There are records of people in Israel, China, Greece, and elsewhere storing ice and snow long ago to cool their food and drink.
 The problem, besides the fact that ice and snow would eventually melt, is that this form of cooling was stationary.
 It didn’t allow people to ship perishable goods far without a high risk of spoiling.
 To promote commerce and introduce local foods to new places, communities around the world needed refrigeration.
-To discover more of the history of refrigerated trucking, read on.
+To discover more on the history of refrigerated trucking and how reefer truck technology has evolved throughout the years, read on.

 Ice-Cooled Railroad Cars and Trailers

 Jumping straight to the 1800s, companies were hopeful custom-designed railcars could stop the onset of heat and bacteria.
 These insulated boxcars relied on ice and consistent ventilation—J.B.
 Sutherland’s 1867 patent was first on the scene while Andrew Chase’s 1878 iteration was successful at both insulation and cooling.
 Though they certainly expanded perishables’ range of transport, there were limitations.
 As always, ice would eventually melt.
 On top of that, certain substances, such as sulfur dioxide, in these systems were toxic upon inhalation.

 Mechanical refrigeration ended this reliance on ice and had large-scale benefits.
 In 1939, Fred Jones, the founder of US Thermo Control Company, invented the first portable air-cooling unit.
 These attached to the outside of a reefer truck’s trailer and cooled the inside, the precursor to today’s modern reefer cooling implements.